chelseaprudencio/Prudencio_CIS4400_HW1/README.md

 # CIS4400-HW1
- Spotify Ads-API
+# Spotify Ads-API

-Business Requirements
+## Business Requirements

+- View the correlation between ad performance and its targeted audience (i.e. age, genre, location)
+- See which ad styles and targeting methods work across different demographics
+- Analyze seasonal trends and its ad engagement to see if it provides a road map for future marketing efforts

-Functional Requirements
+## Functional Requirements

+- Dashboard on tableau showing different campaign KPI's
+- Tables filtered by different targeted audiences
+- View of estimated audience vs actual audience
+- Map showing ad performance in different countries

-Data Requirements
+## Data Requirements

-Data Sourcing
+## Data Sourcing

-Information Architecture
+## Information Architecture